xuankimtran/docs-1/pages/katalon-studio/docs/execution-profile-v54.md

 }
 ```

-It’s possible to add getter and/or setter as new methods to the `GlobalVariable` class or add a new field.
-Then in the script, you can use GlobalVariable.VarName where the VarName is your new variable.
+It is possible to add getter and/or setter as new methods to the `GlobalVariable` class or add a new field.
+Then in the script, you can use `GlobalVariable.VarName` where the VarName is your new variable.

 ```groovy
 CustomKeywords.'helper.addGlobalVariable'('localURL', 'katalon.com')
 println GlobalVariable.localURL
 ```

+**Update Global Variables during runtime**

+During runtime, you can:

+- Override the Execution profile variables using command syntax `-g_XXX`.

+   For instance: `-g_userName="admin"`

+- Override the Emails settings variables via command line `${GlobalVariable.name}`.
+[Learn more](https://docs.katalon.com/katalon-studio/docs/execution-settings.html#support-global-variables-in-email-settings) about this use case.

 > Go to the [original discussion](https://forum.katalon.com/t/how-to-define-global-variables-within-scripts-i-e-on-the-fly/).